(561) 455-4455 Free Case Review

 Frequently Asked Questions

-Civil cases typically proceed through: (1) pleadings (complaint and answer), (2) discovery (exchanging evidence), (3) motions and pre-trial conferences, (4) settlement negotiations, and (5) trial if no settlement is reached.
-Some cases are resolved on motion before trial.
-Mediation can occur at any stage.
+Civil cases typically proceed through five stages: (1) pleadings (complaint and answer), (2) discovery (exchanging evidence), (3) motions and pre-trial conferences, (4) settlement negotiations, and (5) trial if no settlement is reached.
+Some cases are resolved on motion before trial, and mediation can occur at any stage.
+The timeline depends on case complexity and court backlogs.
+Simple cases may settle in months, while complex cases can take two to three years to resolve.
+We work to move cases forward efficiently while preparing thoroughly for trial if necessary.

-Most civil cases take 1 to 3 years from filing to resolution, though some settle much faster.
-Complex cases involving significant discovery or multiple parties can take 3 to 5 years.
+Most civil cases take one to three years from filing to resolution, though some settle much faster.
+Complex cases involving significant discovery or multiple parties can take three to five years.
 Court backlogs and case complexity are the main factors affecting timeline.
+We accelerate the process through efficient discovery planning and early settlement negotiations.
+Cases that settle before trial typically resolve in 12 to 24 months, while trial-ready cases may take additional time on court dockets.

 Discovery is the process of exchanging evidence between parties before trial.
 It includes document requests (asking for emails, contracts, financial records), interrogatories (written questions), depositions (questioning the other party under oath), and expert disclosures.
 Both sides must share relevant evidence.
+Discovery is often the most expensive part of litigation because it requires reviewing thousands of documents, organizing evidence, and preparing for depositions.
+We manage discovery efficiently to control costs while gathering the evidence you need to win.

 Mediation is a non-binding process where a neutral mediator helps both parties reach a settlement.
-Arbitration is binding where an arbitrator hears evidence and makes a decision that’s enforceable like a court judgment.
+Arbitration is binding: an arbitrator hears evidence and makes a decision that is enforceable like a court judgment.
 Mediation emphasizes cooperation and settlement, while arbitration is more like a private trial.
+Many contracts require arbitration or mediation before litigation, and both processes can be faster and less expensive than a court trial.
+We advise on whether these alternatives make sense for your case and represent you throughout the process.

 If settlement fails, the case proceeds to trial.
 At trial, both sides present evidence, witnesses testify under oath, and a judge or jury decides the outcome.
 Trial is adversarial and unpredictable, which is why most cases settle before trial is necessary.
+We prepare every case for trial from day one, even when settlement is likely.
+This means building a strong evidentiary record, developing clear legal arguments, and preparing witnesses.
+When trial occurs, we are ready to advocate aggressively for your position.

 The statute of limitations varies by claim type.
-Contract claims: 4 years from breach.
-Personal injury: 4 years from injury.
-Property damage: 4 years from damage.
-Bad faith insurance: 5 years.
+Contract claims: four years from breach.
+Personal injury: four years from injury.
+Property damage: four years from damage.
+Bad faith insurance: five years.
 If you miss the deadline, your claim is barred forever and cannot be filed.
+Do not wait to consult an attorney if you are considering litigation.
+Missing the statute of limitations is a costly mistake, so we review your situation promptly to ensure your claim is protected.
+If you are nearing any deadline, contact us immediately.

 About Your Attorney